hackclub/hackclub/workshops/Flask_quote_generator/README.md

 - [Khushraj Rathod](https://repl.it/@KhushrajRathod/RandomJokeGenerator#main.py) used the dad joke API to make a dad joke generator
 - [Jason Antwi-Appah](https://repl.it/@JasonAntwiAppah/kanyerest2#main.py) used a food API to build to build a food suggestion app

-Check out [this](https://apilist.fun) list for other cool API's you could build stuff with.
+Check out [this](https://apilist.fun) list for other cool APIs you could build stuff with.

 The source code for this workshop can be found [here](https://github.com/s1ntaxe770r/KQG)